 The Friends of Meath Gardens, saving our green spaces one tree at a time

-The Friends of Meath Gardens is a community organisation that is fighting to save, maintain and improve our green spaces.
+The Friends of Meath Gardens is a community organisation fighting to save, maintain and improve our green spaces.

-Forester, and one of the founders and Chairman of the Friends of Meath Gardens, Tunde Morakinyo became involved with the organisation when he saw Alison Figueiredo, a local resident, running across the grass to stop the council workers who were trying to pollard one of these ancient trees.
-She was successful on this occasion and inspired Tunde to join the organization on the spot.
+Forester, chairman and co-founder of the Friends of Meath Gardens Tunde Morakinyo became involved with the organisation when he saw Alison Figueiredo, a resident, running to stop the council from trying to pollard one of these ancient trees.
+She was successful.
+This inspired Morakinyo to join the organisation on the spot.

-The organization came together several years ago initially to oppose the over-pollarding of trees by the council explains Joanna Milewska, a Landscape Architect and Founder of Friends of Meath Gardens.
+Joanna Milewska, landscape architect and co-founder of the Friends of Meath Gardens, explains that the organisation was founded several years ago to oppose the over-pollarding of trees by the council.
 The Friends group now has a collaborative relationship with the council and this partnership has helped facilitate the development of the project.

 The Friends of Meath Gardens is an inspiring example of how a partnership between a grassroots organisation and the local authority can work particularly well.